 The journalists at BuzzFeed News are proud to bring you trustworthy and relevant reporting about the coronavirus.
 To help keep this news free, become a member.

 COVID-19 has hit local communities across the US, from the largest city in the nation to rural areas in the Mountain West.
 But the impact of the coronavirus and the inherent vulnerability of the local population varies widely from place to place.

-The maps below allow you to search by address or city for any location in the US and see statistics at the county level for confirmed COVID-19 cases and reported deaths.
+The maps below allow you to search by address or city for any location.
+Click or tap on the maps to see statistics at the county level for confirmed COVID-19 cases and reported deaths.
 They also provide data on measures of social and economic vulnerability in your area, as well as preexisting medical conditions commonly found in people hospitalized with COVID-19.

-Use the controls at the bottom left of each map to see different views of the data.
-You can also click or tap on the maps to see the numbers for any county.
+Use the controls at the top right of each map to see different views of the data.
 On all the maps, more intense, darker colors show counties that have been hit harder by COVID-19 or may be more vulnerable to an outbreak.

 How hard has your county been hit?

 This map shows confirmed cases and recorded deaths from COVID-19 compiled by the New York Times and USAFacts.
 Individual counties are colored by their case and death rates per 100,000 people.
 If a county appears transparent on either map layer, it has not yet recorded a case or death.

 It’s important to remember that there are differences in the extent of testing for the virus across the country, which means that the number of cases being missed will vary from place to place.
 What’s more, some deaths from COVID-19 may not have been accurately recorded.
 The map will be regularly updated as new data becomes available.